netuno-org/doc/docs/academy/website/create.md

 Use the arrow keys on your keyboard, and press the down key until you select the `JavaScript` option and press the [ENTER] key.

-This command will create a new directory called `📂 website` where the ReactJS application will be contained.
+This command will create a new directory called `📂 website` where the React application will be contained.

-After creating the ReactJS application, run the following command to install the dependencies:
+After creating the React application, run the following command to install the dependencies:

 ```
 cd website